Medical questions & health advice by board certified doctors

-"Do chronic ear infections cause intracranial abscesses?
+"Do chronic ear infections cause intracranial abscesses?"

 My daughter gets ear infections all the time.
 Is there something wrong with her?
 I worry about water on the brain.

 If your child has more than 3 infections in 6 months they may meet the criteria to have tubes placed.
 There are complications of chronic ear infections which can include a number of diagnoses.
 These include mastoiditis, which is an infection involving the bone behind the ear.
 This can result in fevers and redness and swelling behind the ear.
 This can lead to other infections in the brain, which could include meningitis, possible abscess or other complications.
 It is important that if your child has an ear infection and then starts to exhibit signs of meningitis or other brain involvement including lethargy, headache, photophobia, neck stiffness, etc that you take them to their primary physician or the emergency room for further evaluation.
 It is common for children to have recurrent ear infections and some children require tubes to be placed.
 Sometimes children will outgrow the ear infections.
 Again, please discuss this further with your daughter's pediatrician.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.